Prismatic cohomology relative to $\delta$-rings: Comparison theorems

 Both sides commute with colimits in the variable $R$ as functors to $\D(A)_{(p,I)}^\wedge$.
 Thus, we can immediately reduce to the case of $R=\overline{A}[x]$.
-Now, we can use base change in $A$ and Zariski descent to reduce to the case of the universal oriented prism $A^0$.
+Both $\Prism_{R/A}$ and $\Prism^\rel_{R/A}$ satisfy Zariski descent in $(A,R)$.
+This Zariski descent holds for $\Prism_{R/A}$ by Proposition~\ref{prop:cwdescent} and for $\Prism_{R/A}^\rel$ because if $A\rightarrow C$ is a $(p,I)$-completely faithfully flat of $\delta$-rings with \v{C}ech complex $C^\bullet$, then by~\cite[Const.~7.6]{prisms}; the totalization of the right-hand side is $(p,I)$-complete and agrees, modulo $(p,I)$ with $\Prism_{R/A}/(p,I)$ since $A/(p,I)\rightarrow C/(p,I)$ is faithfully flat.
+Now, we can use base change in $A$ and Zariski descent in $(A,R)$ to reduce to the case of the universal oriented prism $A^0$.
 Then, we can test whether $\gamma_{R/A^0}$ is an equivalence by base change along the faithfully flat map to the perfection $A^0_\perf$ of $A^0$.
-But, then, we have a commutative square The vertical arrows are equivalences because $A^0_\perf$ is perfect, using the conjugate filtrations on the Hodge--Tate cohomology in both cases, and the top arrow is an equivalence by Example~\ref{exs:wc}. \end{proof}
+But, then, we have a commutative square The vertical arrows are equivalences because $A^0_\perf$ is perfect, as one can see using the conjugate filtrations on the Hodge--Tate cohomology in both cases.
+The top arrow is an equivalence by Example~\ref{exs:wc}. \end{proof}

 \begin{remark} From now on, we drop the distinction between $\Prism_{R/A}^\rel$ and $\Prism_{R/A}$ in the case of prismatic $\delta$-pairs. \end{remark}